All Episodes

 Like, what's the deal with the sign?

-He's like, Oh, yeah, totally ignore that.
+He's like, oh, yeah, totally ignore that.

 Make the right.

-Nobody it's too crazy here.
+Nobody, it's too crazy here.

-You have to make the right, you gotta do it.
+You have to make the right.

 So, all right, fine.